 The Max Planck Society recently published a brochure entitled "Career in Science at Max Planck: a guide to career advancement with equal opportunities".

 The Max Planck Society is committed to protecting its employees against all forms of discrimination.
-This Code of Conduct outlines the Max Planck Society’s policy of handling sexualised discrimination, harassment, and violence.
+We have a policy against sexualized discrimination, harrassment and violence which outlines the Max Planck Society’s policy of handling sexualised discrimination, harassment, and violence. [pdf]

 At our Institute we have two elected Gender Equality Officers: